Alloy Artifacts |

 The overall length is 8.3 inches, and the finish is plain steel.

-These pliers are listed on page 3 of the 1973 Truecraft catalog, and with a close look at the illustration the 3-Peaks-Circle logo can be seen!
+These pliers are listed on page 3 of the 1973 Truecraft catalog, and the illustration even shows the 3-Peaks-Circle logo!

 Fig. 53 shows a Truecraft 5625 T25 Torx driver, marked with the "Truecraft" Hex logo and "U.S.A." on the handle, with the model number and size on the back side.